German expressionist cinema: Influence and legacy

 German silent cinema was arguably far ahead of Hollywood during the same period.
-Cinema outside Germany benefited both from the emigration of German film makers and from German expressionist developments in style and technique that were apparent on the screen.
-The new look and techniques impressed other contemporary film makers, artists and cinematographers, and they began to incorporate the new style into their work.
+Cinema outside Germany benefited both from the emigration of German filmmakers and from German expressionist developments in style and technique that were apparent on the screen.
+The new look and techniques impressed other contemporary filmmakers, artists and cinematographers, and they began to incorporate the new style into their work.

 In 1924, Alfred Hitchcock was sent by Gainsborough Pictures to work as an assistant director and art director at the UFA owned Babelsberg Studios in Potsdam near Berlin on the film The Blackguard.
 The immediate effect of the working environment in Germany can be seen in his expressionistic set designs for that film.
 Hitchcock later said he "acquired a strong German influence by working at the UFA studios".

 German Expressionism would continue to influence Hitchcock throughout his career.
 In his third film, The Lodger, Hitchcock introduced expressionist set designs, lighting techniques, and trick camera work to the British public against the wishes of his studio.
 His visual experimentation included the use of an image of a man walking across a glass floor shot from below, a concept representing someone pacing upstairs.

 Werner Herzog's 1979 film Nosferatu: Phantom der Nacht was a tribute to F. W. Murnau's 1922 film.
 The film uses expressionist techniques of highly symbolic acting and symbolic events to tell its story.
 The 1998 film Dark City used stark contrast, rigid movements, and fantastic elements.

 Stylistic elements taken from German Expressionism are common today in films that need not reference contemporary realism, such as science fiction films (for example, Ridley Scott's 1982 film Blade Runner, which was itself influenced by Metropolis).
 Woody Allen's 1991 film Shadows and Fog is an homage to German and Austrian Expressionist filmmakers Fritz Lang, Georg Wilhelm Pabst and F. W. Murnau.
 The extreme angles of set decor and associated lighting were parodied by Ken Hughes in his Berlin spy school segment for the 1967 spoof version of Casino Royale.